-Here, a demonstration is presented in which an experimentally observed topologically interesting feature is observed in the orientation field in a near-field high energy diffraction microscopy (nf-HEDM) measurement in the interior of a crystalline grain of zirconium after tensile deformation.
-The elastic distortion field around this feature is modeled (as a two dimensional system) to show the possible implication of an underlying discontinuity in the orientation field on the stress fields generated in a purely elastic medium.
-To our knowledge, there do not exist research efforts linking experimental measurements of orientation distributions to the possible stress fields associated with them.
 Restricting the discussion to the linear theory of elasticity, it is a fundamental result that Nye tensor fields arising from skew symmetric tensor fields cannot produce stress.
 However, terminating rotation discontinuities or discontinuities with varying magnitude of rotation jump across them can produce stress corresponding to distributions of disclinations and disclination dipoles in such ``interfaces.''
 The dipoles are topologically equivalent to interfacial dislocations.
 We leverage this idea to identify, at the scale of the observations, plausible intra-granular orientation discontinuities and use g.disclination theory and associated computational techniques in two dimensions to compute their stress fields \cite{ZA, ZAP}.
 Related work can be found in \cite{Sun_fressengeas,sun_fressengeas_2} focusing on defect kinematics where finite difference approximations are used for inferring the disclination density from observations, but no stress fields are calculated.
+A notable recent work based on EBSD measurements, and broadly complementary to our work is \cite{Demouchy2023}; however, the rare topologically interesting features in the zirconium sample would be difficult to locate with a surface based measurement.
 The work in \cite{Naragani2021} utilizes grain averaged elastic strain measurements to compute intergranular elastic distortion and stress fields in a polycrystal using field dislocation mechanics theory (a subset of our equations), constraining the computed elastic strain field's grain-wise averaged field to equal the measured grain averaged elastic strain field.